Advertiser Disclosure

 Which Type of Credit Card Is Best?

-At Upgraded Points, we’ve always been partial to transferable points cards, and we highly recommend one of these cards for your everyday purchases.
+At Upgraded Points, we’ve always been partial to transferable points cards, and we highly recommend using these types of cards for your everyday purchases.

-For example, we value Chase Ultimate Rewards points — one of the most popular transferable points — at 2 cents apiece, meaning that 50,000 of these points is worth a whopping $1,000!
+For example, we value Chase Ultimate Rewards points — one of the most popular award currencies — at 2 cents apiece, meaning that 50,000 of these points are worth a whopping $1,000!
 This is an incredible value and another reason why you should consider starting with transferable points.

 Comparing American Express, Capital One, Chase, and Citi